- This event has passed.

 REFUND & CANCELLATION POLICY

 Refunds and cancellations will be processed for those who request in advance of the date of their workshop, after which refunds will no longer be granted.

 COURSE COMPLETION AND INFO

-Course completion requirements: Social workers must attend the entire conference and complete a course evaluation to earn CE credit.
+Course completion requirements: Social workers must attend their chosen sessions in full (or entire conference in full if that is your requirement), complete a session evaluation for each and an overall conference evaluation.
 Certificates of completion will be emailed within 10 business days of course completion.

 For accommodations with disabilities, please contact Jesse Bassett, Director of Education for Good Grief at 908-522-1999 x8013 or via email at email@example.com

 These conference sessions, #2861-2863, are approved by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program to be offered by Good Grief, Inc. as individual conference sessions.
 Individual courses, not providers, are approved at the course level.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
 ACE approval period: 03/04/2020 to 03/04/2022.
 Social workers completing this conference receive 3.25 general continuing education credits.